raspibolt/raspibolt/static-channel-backup.md

   * In the "Key" box, copy/paste the string generated above starting (e.g. `ssh-rsa 5678efgh... bitcoin@raspibolt`)
   * Click "Add key"

-* Still with user "bitcoin", set up global Git confirguration values.
-It is required but can be dummy values
+* Still with user "bitcoin", set up global Git configuration values.
+The name and email are required but can be dummy values.

   ```sh
   $ cd /data